-These courses are validated and awarded by the University of Bedfordshire.
+This course is franchised and awarded by the University of Bedfordshire.
+Further details about the University and its courses are available at www.beds.ac.uk.
 The Award qualifies you to teach in post-compulsory education.
 The course is designed to enable you to develop your skills, confidence and theoretical knowledge in education and training.

 Who is the course suitable for?

 The courses are suitable for teachers or intending teachers in post-compulsory education.

 The course is based on reflective learning with skills-based, practical teaching.
 You will learn how to organise and plan your teaching and learning sessions and use different assessment methods; how to plan and develop inclusive learning and promote equality in your lessons and understand how to use a range of classroom management skills.
 You will examine teaching and learning theories and learning about the contexts in which teaching and training happen.
 You will consider curriculum design and will review, reflect on and develop your own professional practice.

 You will build on a range of study and vocational skills including English and Mathematics and ICT during the course.

 Employability Skills Development

 College and University staff will support your professional development throughout the course, discussing the range of jobs available in education settings and linking them to your skills and experience.